brobohn/APLSIP/README.md

 ./run.sh

 On Windows:
-Navigate to the unzipped submission directory and simply type the commands: run.bat
+Navigate to the unzipped submission directory and simply type the command: run.bat

+NOTE: If for any reason these scripts do not run correctly, type:

+java -jar APLSIP.jar [NUM]

+where NUM is the n-value to send the program.
+This will run the brute force and optimized algorithm for the specified n-value.

 This produces seven output files named "output_file_<start time in ms>".
 Each contains the number of lines used in the test, intersections reported, and the time taken by both the brute force and optimized algorithm.